JochemTolsma/SNA-4-Social-Scientists/_book/02-Dyads.md

 An important research topic within sociology is assortative mating (or intermarriage) (see: [@kalmijn1998; @schwartz2013; @blossfeld2009]).
 Scholars in this field try to explain why two people in an exclusive relationship like marriage (or cohabition or best friends) are more similar to one another with respect to defining characteristics (e.g. social class, ethnicity) than two random persons.
 Assortative mating is a special case of **homophily**.
 Assortative mating is an important topic within sociology because it is, next to social mobility, an important indicator of the **openness of society**.\

 **Selection** and **influence** processes are important reasons why partners (ego and alter) within a dyad are more similar than two random persons.
 We may prefer to marry someone who is similar to us on key social dimensions, share our attitudes and opinions and show similar behavior.
 Once married we may influence each other and assimilate to one another.
 A third reason why we observe homophily within couples is that partners are likely to have shared and will share the **same social context**.
 With shared social context we mean the shared social and physical environment and shared life experiences.
 The environment pre-marriage may in part determine characteristics of the pool of potential marriage partners (i.e. the choice set).
-For example when neighbourhoods and schools are segregated along ethnic and educational division lines, the potential marriage partners we meet are likely to be more similar to us than a random person in society at large.
+For example when neighborhoods and schools are segregated along ethnic and educational division lines, the potential marriage partners we meet are likely to be more similar to us than a random person in society at large.
 The shared social environment post-marriage may exert a similar influence on both partners, consider for example economic recession's effects on different geographic regions.
 This may impact the job opportunities for both partners similarly (assuming they live in the same house).
 An example of shared life experiences, would be having children.

 > Please note that causes and consequences of homophily are closely related.
 A shared social context and partner preferences may predict (or cause) homophily within dyads.
 But once a dyad is formed, a consequence of this relationship may be that partnes become more similar over time, as a result of a shared environment, influence and (de)selection processes.
 If you want to disentangle these processes, it is necessarry to have information on the degree of homophily between potential marriage partners would they be randomly assigned to one another, the degree of homophily at the beginning of the union, the degree of homophily within couples after a specific time period.